 Weight Watchers Launches A Fully Integrated Platform For The GLP-1 Era

 NEW YORK, Dec.
-16, 2025 (GLOBE NEWSWIRE) -- WW International, Inc. (NASDAQ: WW) (“Weight Watchers”), the global leader in science-backed weight management, today introduced a new, fully integrated experience that unites GLP-1 prescribing, personalized nutrition, behavioral support, coaching, and community within a redesigned app experience and digital platform.
+16, 2025 (GLOBE NEWSWIRE) -- WW International, Inc. (NASDAQ: WW) (“Weight Watchers”), the global leader in science-backed weight management, today introduced a new, fully integrated experience bringing together comprehensive support for members on GLP-1 medications, personalized nutrition, behavioural support, coaching, and community within a redesigned app and digital platform.
 Built for a new era of weight management and long-term health, the new integrated offering delivers coordinated, evidence-based support that adapts to members' lives and helps them achieve-and sustain-superior results.

 A New Digital Experience Designed to Power Better Results

-In addition to its GLP-1 Success and Med+ solutions, Weight Watchers is unveiling a reimagined digital experience that combines decades of behavior-change expertise with new technology to give members a clearer, more personalized view of their weight health and help them be more successful in reaching and sustaining their goals.
+In addition to its GLP-1 Success, Weight Watchers is unveiling a reimagined digital experience that combines decades of behaviour-change expertise with new technology to give members a clearer, more personalized view of their weight health and help them be more successful in reaching and sustaining their goals.

 - Weight Health Score, a simple, science-based view of progress

-A new AI-powered body scan tracks changes in fat and muscle mass over time, offering insights that a scale alone cannot provide.
-This is especially important for members using GLP-1 medication who may see substantial changes in body weight, and benefit from a clearer picture that supports fat loss while preserving muscle mass and strength.
+A new AI Body Scanner tracks changes in fat and muscle over time, offering insights that a scale alone cannot provide.
+This is especially important for members who may be in menopause or on a GLP-1 weight loss medication who may see substantial changes in body weight, and benefit from a clearer picture that supports fat loss while preserving muscle mass and strength.

 - Exclusive Fitness Content